Ashfall (film): Cast

+Also appearing in the film are Lee Geung-young as General Choi of the Republic of Korea Army; Kim Si-a as Sun-ok, Joon-pyeong's daughter; Lee Sang-won as Sergeant Park Tae-sik; Ok Ja-yeon as Sergeant Min; and Jo Han-chul as a colonel.
+Jeon Do-yeon also makes a cameo appearance as Sun-hwa, Joon-pyeong's wife.
+Byeon Woo-seok has a bit part as a bodyguard, while Yang Dae-hyuk appears as an agent.

 Production

 Production on Ashfall ended on 21 July after five months of filming.

 Kim Yong-hwa was in charge of production, and Dexter Studio, represented by Kim Yong-hwa, was in charge of VFX and co-produced and distributed with CJ.
 It is a co-directed work by Lee Hae-joon and Kim Byung-seo.

 Release

 The film was released 19 December 2019 in South Korea.
 Internationally, it was released on 20 December in the United States, 24 December in Taiwan, 1 January 2020 in Hong Kong, 2 January in Singapore and Malaysia, 8 January in Indonesia, the day after in Thailand and Australia, and 31 January in Vietnam.